Callaway Golf Company

-Callaway, legally Topgolf Callaway Brands Corp., is an American global sports equipment manufacturing company that designs, manufactures, markets and sells golf equipment, more specifically clubs and balls, also including accessories such as bags, gloves, and caps.
-The company also produces clothing through its subsidiary "Callaway Apparel,” and golf shoes, through its "Cuater" subsidiary.
-In 2021 The company purchased Topgolf, and thus also operates a chain of golf-related amusement and events centers.
+Topgolf Callaway Brands Corporation., formerly Callaway Golf Company, is an American global sports equipment manufacturing company that designs, manufactures, markets and sells golf equipment, more specifically clubs and balls, also including accessories such as bags, gloves, and caps.
+In 2021, the company purchased Topgolf, a chain of golf-related amusement and events centers.

 The company sells its products through golf retailers and sporting goods retailers, through mass merchants, directly online, and through its pre-owned and trade-in services.
-Callway markets its products in more than 70 countries worldwide.
+Callaway markets its products in more than 70 countries worldwide.
 The company, based in Carlsbad, California, is the world's largest manufacturer of golf clubs.

-In past years, Callaway marketed products under the "Toulon Design" and "Odyssey" putter brand's, acquired in 1997, as well as "Top Flite", "Strata" and "Ben Hogan" brands picked up following the bankruptcy of Spalding's former golf division in 2003.
+In past years, Callaway marketed products under the "Toulon Design" and "Odyssey" putter brands, acquired in 1997, as well as "Top-Flite", "Strata", and "Ben Hogan" brands picked up following the bankruptcy of Spalding's former golf division in 2003.

 History

-Callaway Golf Company was founded by former Burlington Industries textile president, Ely Callaway Jr. Callaway was raised in LaGrange, Georgia, and was a graduate of Emory University.
+Callaway Golf Company was founded by former Burlington Industries textile president, Ely Callaway Jr. in 1982.
+Callaway was raised in LaGrange, Georgia, and was a graduate of Emory University.
 He had previously been successful in the textile and wine industries, and was also an avid golfer.
 Among his favorite club brands was Hickory Sticks USA, which was known for producing clubs with hickory shafts and steel cores.
 At that time, Hickory Sticks was owned by Richard Parente, Dick De La Cruz, and Tony Manzoni.
 When Hickory Sticks started running low on funds, they began seeking investors and approached Callaway, who had just sold his vineyards for a $9 million profit.
 In 1982, he bought half of Hickory Sticks USA and the company was renamed "Callaway Hickory Stick USA."
 In 1983, he became the company's president and moved its headquarters to Carlsbad, California where he could be found selling clubs out of his Cadillac.
 In 1984, Callaway bought the rest of the company for another $400,000.
 The company's name was changed to its present name in 1988.

 In 1985, the company hired Bruce Parker as head of sales, who later became the company's Chief Merchant and, through his tenure with Callaway Golf as head of sales, was responsible for sales in excess of $3.0 billion.
 He was involved in all major decisions during the company's growth.

 In 1986, Callaway hired a billiard cue designer, Richard C. Helmstetter, as a consultant.
 Helmstetter was named chief club designer that same year and introduced computer-controlled manufacturing machines.
 With his help and that of Glenn Schmidt, the company's master tool maker, the company developed the original Big Bertha driver using large-volume (190cc) steel clubhead.
 The Big Bertha driver grew to 290 cc in 1997.

 In 1996, the company hired Roger Cleveland as chief club designer and in 2002, launched the Callaway Golf Forged Wedges, constructed from carbon steel with modified U-grooved faces.